-THE OFFERING Certificates Offered - Class A-1 Certificates - Class A-2 Certificates - Class B Certificates - Class C-1 Certificates - Class C-2 Certificates Each Class of Certificates will represent a fractional undivided interest in a related Trust.
-Use of Proceeds The proceeds from the sale of the Certificates of each Trust will initially be held in escrow and deposited with the Depositary.
+Certificates Offered Class C Certificates.
+The Class A-1, A-2 and B Certificates of the same Series were issued on April 19, 2001 and are not being offered under this prospectus supplement.
+Each Class of Certificates will represent a fractional undivided interest in a related Trust.
+Use of Proceeds The proceeds from the sale of the Class C Certificates initially will be held in escrow and deposited with the Depositary, as the proceeds from the sale of the Class A-1, A-2 and B Certificates have been.
 Each Trust will withdraw funds from the escrow relating to such Trust to acquire Equipment Notes.
 The Equipment Notes will be issued to finance the acquisition by Continental of 21 new Boeing aircraft.
-Two of these aircraft were delivered in February 2000 and the remaining aircraft are scheduled for delivery from June 2000 to December 2000.
-Subordination Agent, Trustee, Paying Agent and Loan Trustee Wilmington Trust Company Escrow Agent First Security Bank, National Association Depositary Credit Suisse First Boston, New York branch Liquidity Providers Credit Suisse First Boston, New York branch, for the Class A-1, A-2 and B Certificates, and Morgan Stanley Capital Services Inc., for the Class C-1 and C-2 Certificates.
-The obligations of Morgan Stanley Capital Services Inc. under its Liquidity Facilities will be guaranteed by its parent company, Morgan Stanley Dean Witter & Co., which is also the parent company of Morgan Stanley & Co.
-Incorporated.
-Trust Property The property of each Trust will include: - Equipment Notes acquired by such Trust. - All monies receivable under the Liquidity Facility for such Trust. - Funds from time to time deposited with the Trustee in accounts relating to such Trust.
-Regular Distribution Dates May 1 and November 1, commencing on May 1, 2000.
+Subordination Agent, Trustee, Paying Agent and Loan Trustee Wilmington Trust Company Escrow Agent Wells Fargo Bank Northwest, National Association (formerly known as First Security Bank, National Association) Depositary Credit Suisse First Boston, New York branch Liquidity Provider Landesbank Hessen-Thuringen Girozentrale Trust Property The property of each Trust will include: o Equipment Notes acquired by such Trust. o All monies receivable under the Liquidity Facility for such Trust. o Funds from time to time deposited with the Trustee in accounts relating to such Trust.
+Regular Distribution Dates June 15 and December 15, commencing on December 15, 2001.
 Record Dates The fifteenth day preceding the related Distribution Date.
 Distributions The Trustee will distribute all payments of principal, premium (if any) and interest received on the Equipment Notes held in each Trust to the holders of the Certificates of such Trust, subject to the subordination provisions applicable to the Certificates.
 Scheduled payments of principal and interest made on the Equipment Notes will be distributed on the applicable Regular Distribution Dates.